mssola/dotfiles/README.md

 ## GNU Emacs

+**NOTE**: these instructions are outdated, I'll update them whenever I can.

 For the configuration of Emacs I'm trying out using symlinks instead of copying files into the right places.
 For this reason, for now I'm not providing an automatical way to install everything (this is left to be done in the near